Resources for FCSS-funded organizations

 This page provides easy access to application, reporting and related resources needed by organizations for their FCSS-funded programs.

 The Theory of Change is the cornerstone of FCSS Calgary’s contract with an organization for delivering a program.
-All new and ongoing programs require a one-page Theory of Change statement during the funding application process.
+All programs submit a Theory of Change statement during the funding application process.

 FCSS provides several resources for organizations applying for funding.

 - FCSS Theory of Change Overview explains what goes into each section of a Theory of Change and why.